Choosing a Therapist

 Licensed marriage and family therapists (LMFTs) are fully-qualified clinical professionals who are trained to diagnose and treat depression, anxiety, mood disorders, and many other mental health problems while also addressing relationship concerns including couple conflict and parent-child issues.

-Areas of special clinical interest include marriage and health, couple conflict, divorce, sexual and physical trauma, sex therapy, parenting issues, mood disorders, anxiety, depression, and substance abuse.
+Areas of special clinical interest include: marriage and health, research informed clinical practice, work-life balance, corporate consulting, couple conflict, divorce, sexual and physical trauma, sex therapy, parenting issues, mood disorders, anxiety, depression, and substance abuse.
 Dr. Briggs practices an evidence-based approach to therapy that includes cognitive-behavioral and emotionally focused interventions.

 Pre-Licensed Clinical Fellows